-Performance period does not include time-vesting requirement.
+\Performance period does not include time-vesting requirement.

-10. With respect to pay-for-performance alignment, how will ISS treat CEOs who have not been in the position for three years?
+29. With respect to pay for performance alignment and realizable pay calculations, how will ISS treat CEOs who have not been in the position for three years?

 The quantitative methodology will analyze total CEO pay for each year in the analysis without regard to whether all years are the same or different CEOs.
 If that analysis indicates significant pay for performance misalignment, the ensuing qualitative analysis may take into account any relevant factors related to a change in CEO during the period.
 However, given an apparent disconnect between performance and CEO pay, shareholders would expect the new CEO's pay package to be substantially performance-based.